naolla/RAG-Assistant-publication/README.md

 └── your_topic_3.txt
 ```

-Each file should contain text content you want your RAG system to search through.
+Each file should contain text content you want the assistant to search through.

 ---